 Server-Side Apply

-FEATURE STATE: Kubernetes v1.22 [stable]
+FEATURE STATE: Kubernetes v1.22 [stable] (enabled by default: true)

 Kubernetes supports multiple appliers collaborating to manage the fields of a single object.